david-r-luo/railsproj1/ANSWERS.md

 They would all be named Steve.

 # Question 4: What did you pass into the redirect_to?
 If it is a path, what did that path need?
 If it is not a path, why is it okay not to have a path here?
+I passed in the trainers path, plus the current trainer id.
+This redirects the page to the current page, which displays all of the Pokemon of the trainer you are damaging.

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.